king-kostis/mini_projects/README.md

 #### Functional Features
 * Register a pet
 * Schedule an appointment for your pet
-* Serialize/Deserialize pet and appointment objects to or from a .ser file for persistence
+* Serialize/Deserialize pet and appointment objects to and from a '.ser' file for persistence
 * Display details such as;
   * all registered pets
   * all appointments for a specific pet